Harrison G. Hong

 Columbia University, Graduate School of Arts and Sciences, Department of Economics; National Bureau of Economic Research (NBER)

 University of California, Berkeley; Princeton University

 The risk and return trade-off, the cornerstone of modern asset pricing theory, is often of the wrong sign.
 Our explanation is that high beta assets are more prone to speculative overpricing than low beta ones.
 When investors disagree about the prospects of the stock market, high beta assets are more sensitive to this aggregate disagreement and experience a greater divergence of opinion about their payoffs.
-If their dividends’ variance is low enough, these assets experience speculative demand from optimistic investors.
+These assets experience speculative demand from optimistic investors.
 Short-sales constraints then result in these high beta assets being over-priced.
-When aggregate disagreement is low, the Security Market Line is upward sloping due to risk-sharing.
-When aggregate disagreement is high, expected returns can actually decrease with beta, especially for stocks with low idiosyncratic variance.
+When aggregate disagreement is high, expected returns can actually decrease with beta, especially for stocks with low idiosyncratic variance and hence where the cost of taking speculative positions is smaller.
 We confirm our theory using a measure of disagreement about stock market earnings.

 Date posted: December 3, 2011 ; Last revised: November 21, 2015

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.